jboss-switchyard/quickstarts/demos/policy-transaction/Readme.md

 3) Suspend incoming transaction.
-Change the WorkServiceBean transaction annotation type to TransactionPolicy.SUSPENDS_TRANSACTION and send a message to the policyQSTransacted queue with the command "rollback".
+Change the WorkServiceBean transaction annotation type to TransactionPolicy.SUSPENDS_TRANSACTION and send a message to the policyQSTransacted queue with the command "rollback.A".
 Check the output and note that the rollback does not impact the transaction used to receive the JMS message.

+4) A variety of Transaction implementation policy.
+Each of TaskAService, TaskBService and TaskCService has different implementation policy.
+   You can see those behavior with passing combination of the "rollback.A", "rollback.B" and "rollback.C".
+TaskAService accepts "rollback.A" and set rollback only flag on global transaction, so the receiving from JMS queue will be retried.
+TaskBService accepts "rollback.B" and set rollback only flag on local transaction, but it doesn't impact the transaction used to receive the JMS message.
+TaskCService accepts "rollback.C", but it doesn't have any transaction to rollback, just print a message.

 Options
 =======